Avast Premium Security Review 2023: Is It Worth It?

 Is Avast better than McAfee?

 Avast is better than McAfee for the user who doesn’t want extras such as a file shredder, App Boost, and file locker.
-If you want the antivirus that scores higher in the Total Accuracy Rating, McAfee edges out Avast by 2% according to SE Labs testing.
+However, McAfee edges out Avast as a better pick for a low-cost plan.

 Bottom line: Is Avast Premium Security good?

-Avast Premium Security is a good antivirus product.
-There are some drawbacks, such as the lackluster customer support we experienced and limited features.
+Avast Premium Security is a good antivirus provider.
+There are some drawbacks, such as the lackluster customer support we experienced and limited features for macOS.

 Learn More